jeankvd/izea-ember-interview/README.md

 ## Routes

-This app only containse the `/posts` route where the application takes place.
+This app only contains the `/posts` route where the application takes place.

 ## Components